Updates:

 TCPI will also apply for CLE accreditation from those states that require it, which participants list on their registration form.
 The total amount of earned CLE credits varies by states.

-CPE: TBD credit hours (based on a 50-min per credit hour standard)
+CPE: up to 10.20 credit hours (based on a 50-min per credit hour standard)

 The Tax Council Policy Institute is registered with the National Association of State Boards of Accountancy (NASBA) as a sponsor of continuing professional education on the National Registry of CPE Sponsors.
 State boards of accountancy have final authority on the acceptance of individual courses for CPE credit.
 Complaints regarding registered sponsors may be submitted to the National Registry of CPE Sponsors through its website: http://www.nasbaregistry.org/.